-According to Johnson, Romance languages have departed from these uses.
+According to Johnson (1991), there were four structures where transitive verbs occurred with object drop - coordination, subordination, "id-quod" patterns, where a form of is 'it is' (frequently not expressed) is antecedent to a relative clause, and question-answer pairs.
+Romance languages, however, have departed from these uses.
 French, for example, does not generally allow coordination of objects in which one of them is missing, according to Le bon usage, Grevisse 1980 (Johnson 1991: 42).
 The same is true for Italian and Spanish, with some exceptions (Johnson 1991: 46).
 As for subordination patterns, "id-quod" patterns and question/answer pairs, Romance languages do not allow missing objects.
+Johnson (1991) also analyses the appearance of object pronouns in Romance through the investigation of various authors in a wide chronological range of "colloquial" Latin.
+She collected and analyzed 300-400 verbs in several texts in order to determine which verbs had optional of non-optional use of objects.